deephyper/tutorials/tutorials/alcf/02_ThetaGPU_ray/README.rst

 .. tip::

-    This ``init-dh-environment`` script can be very useful to tailor the execution's environment to your needs.
+    This ``activate-dhenv`` script can be very useful to tailor the execution's environment to your needs.
 Here are a few tips that can be useful:

     - To activate XLA optimized compilation add ``export TF_XLA_FLAGS=--tf_xla_enable_xla_devices``
     - To change the log level of Tensorflow add ``export TF_CPP_MIN_LOG_LEVEL=3``

-Then create a new file named ``deephyper-job.qsub`` and make it executable.
+Then create a new file named ``job-deephyper.sh`` and make it executable.
 It will correspond to your submission script.

 .. code-block:: bash

-    $ touch deephyper-job.qsub && chmod +x deephyper-job.qsub
+    $ touch job-deephyper.sh && chmod +x job-deephyper.sh

 Add the following content:

 .. code-block:: bash
-    :caption: **file**: ``deephyper-job.qsub``
+    :caption: **file**: ``job-deephyper.sh``

     #!/bin/bash
-    #COBALT -A $PROJECT_NAME
+    #COBALT -q full-node
     #COBALT -n 2
-    #COBALT -q full-node
     #COBALT -t 20
+    #COBALT -A $PROJECT_NAME
     #COBALT --attrs filesystems=home,grand,eagle,theta-fs0

     # User Configuration
     EXP_DIR=$PWD
-    INIT_SCRIPT=$PWD/init-dh-environment.sh
+    INIT_SCRIPT=$PWD/activate-dhenv.sh
     CPUS_PER_NODE=8
     GPUS_PER_NODE=8